-John Andrews Fox was born in 1836 in Dorchester, the son of Rev. Thomas Bayley Fox and his wife, Feroline Walley Pierce.
+John Andrews Fox was born on December 23, 1835, in Newburyport, the son of Rev. Thomas Bayley Fox and his wife, Feroline Walley Pierce.

 John Fox apprenticed with the engineering firm of Garbett & Wood.
-He served in the 2nd Massachusetts Infantry Regiment in the Civil War from 1862 to 1865, including participating ins “Sherman’s March to the Sea.”
-After he returned to Boston, he opened his own office and practiced architecture in Boston as a sole practitioner until his death in 1920.
-He is considered the “father of stick style” architecture.
+He then served in the 2nd Massachusetts Infantry Regiment in the Civil War from 1862 to 1865, including participating ins “Sherman’s March to the Sea,” rising to the rank of Major.

 Back Bay Work